MHDante/Aperio/README.md

-# Superquad Illustrator
+# Mesh Illustrator

-Superquad Illustrator is a 3D anatomical or other mesh browser allowing slidable superquadrics to be stretched and placed onto surfaces of structures as a way of marking up areas to be illustratively manipulated (transformed ot deformed in a manner for the purpose of illustration).
-The marked areas can then be cut, peeled, split or act as hinges or constraints for exploders etc. Additionally, elements can act as handles on meshes for moving them out of the way; parts can be transformed in a free-form fashion, constrained like beads on a string, or exploded along a constrained axis, etc. The goal is to develop an intuitive and immediate exploration system using slidable elements (in the shape of superquadrics) that lends itself to visual affordance (i.e. users can easily and intuitively combine the elements such that
+Mesh Illustrator is a 3D anatomical or other mesh browser allowing slidable superquadrics to be stretched and placed onto surfaces of structures as a way of marking up areas to be illustratively manipulated (transformed or deformed in a manner for the purpose of illustration).
+The marked areas can then be cut, peeled, split, deformed or act as hinges or constraints for exploders etc. Additionally, elements can act as handles on meshes for moving them out of the way; parts can also be transformed in a free-form fashion, constrained like beads on a string, or exploded along a constrained axis, etc. The goal is to develop an intuitive and immediate exploration system using slidable elements (in the shape of superquadrics) that lends itself to visual affordance (i.e. users can easily and intuitively combine the elements such that